kevhainfo/PersonalWork/README.md

 # About Me
 Cornell ECE student, D1 Coxswain.
-I build models that optimize physical performance — from data mining satellite imagery to applying signal processing for athletic mechanics.
+I build models that optimize physical performance — from data mining satellite imagery to applying signal processing for sports science.
 I do well in high-pressure environments that require technical skill and creativity.

 # Personal Work